drwatson1/Otel-sandbox/README.md

 });
 ```

-Here, we add a new `Meter` with `otel-webapi-service` name and all necessary for the exporter.
 Then enable the Prometheus exporter:

 ```csharp
 // Configure Prometheus exporter